nielskee/draft-articles/TechnicalHiringPart2.md

   presented by the candidate as an unbroken series of ever more glorious successes makes me very nervous, because I work in software development too and have a decent understanding of what the reality looks like.
-It may be nerves, or it may be something else entirely.
+It may be nerves on their part, or it may be something else entirely.

 - Keep these around 20 minutes.
 With practice, you'll develop the ability to get a good read on the candidate in this time.